-Keisha John is Director of Diversity Programs.
-In this role she collaborates with various university offices to lead and coordinate university-wide activities designed to recruit, mentor and foster success among a diverse body of graduate and professional students, as well as postdoctoral scholars.
-Prior to coming to UVa she was the Assistant Dean and Director of the Office of Graduate Funding and Awards as well as the Director of the Office of Postdoctoral Affairs at Florida State University.
+Keisha John is Associate Dean for Diversity and Inclusion at UVa: http://as.virginia.edu/diversity-and-inclusion.
+Prior to this, she served as Director of Diversity Programs for UVa’s Office of Graduate and Postdoctoral Affairs.
+Before coming to UVa she was the Assistant Dean and Director of the Office of Graduate Funding and Awards as well as the Director of the Office of Postdoctoral Affairs at Florida State University.
 She earned her Ph.D.

 Francesca Fiorani is Associate Dean for the Arts and Humanities, Professor of Renaissance Art, and the Primary Investigator for the Mellon Indigenous Arts Initiative at the University of Virginia.

 In 2012, The Fralin Museum of Art appointed art historian Melissa Jordan Love as the Museum's first full-time academic curator.
 The position, funded by a three-year, Andrew W. Mellon Foundation Grant, aims to strengthen the museum's curatorial and academic programming mission as a teaching institution.
 Love develops educational programming around the Museum's exhibitions to enhance the learning of students at the University and the public's understanding of art.